The Ultimate Guide to Seasonal Landscape Maintenance

 - Revive weak lawns by dethatching and aerating.

-Trees, Shrubs, and Groundcovers: Landscape Maintenance for Spring
+Spring Trees, Shrubs, and Groundcover Maintenance

-- Remove winter trunk protection and old mulch and remulch at the base of trees and shrubs.
+- Remove winter trunk protection and old mulch, and remulch at the base of trees and shrubs.

 - Prune and clean up dead, broken, or diseased branches.